 For this tutorial, you have two choices:

-1. Download and install the pre-built, “one-size-fits-all-projects” ActivePython runtime environment, or
+1. Download and install the pre-built “Exploratory Data Analysis” runtime environment for CentOS 7, or

-2. Build your own custom Python runtime with just the packages you’ll need for this project by creating a free ActiveState Platform account, after which you will see the following image:
+2. If you’re on a different OS, you can automatically build your own custom Python runtime with just the packages you’ll need for this project by creating a free ActiveState Platform account, after which you will see the following image:

-3. If you click the Get Started button you can choose Python, the OS you are comfortable working in, and then add “pandas,” “matplotlib,” “numpy,” and “scikit-learn” from the list of packages available.
+3. If you click the Get Started button you can choose Python, the OS you are working in, and then add “pandas,” “seaborn,” and “matplotlib” from the list of packages available.

 4. Once the runtime builds, you can you can download the State Tool and use it to install your runtime: